rumpkernel/rumprun-packages/mathopd/README.md

 Instructions
 ============

-The build script also requires `genisoimage` in order to build the ISO images for `/data` and `/etc`.
+The build script also requires `genisoimage` in order to build the ISO image for `/data`.

 Run `make`: